 We know that exercise is good for our health.
 But you may not know how important movement is to our immune system.
 It promotes good circulation, which allows the cells and substances of the immune system to move through the body freely and do their job efficiently.

 Scientists have determined that exercise directly affects a person’s susceptibility to infection.
-Your body relies on your lymphatic system to remove waste, like bacteria, viruses, toxins and abnormal cells that can lead to cancer.
+Your body relies on your lymphatic system to remove waste, like bacteria, viruses, toxins, and abnormal cells that can lead to cancer.
 The lymphatic system does not have an organ like the heart or lungs to pump this waste out of your body.
 Lymph fluid relies on movement and the contraction of your muscles to make it flow, so every step you take helps it do its job.

 Strategy #6 – Love Well

-Without connection, intimacy, friendship and knowing that we are important in other’s lives, people simply can’t feel lasting happiness.
+Without connection, intimacy, friendship, and knowing that we are important in other’s lives, people simply can’t feel lasting happiness.
 We are social creatures that need connection and love.

 Strategy #7 Play Well

 Play is just as important as all the other strategies listed above.
-In case you have forgotten how to play here are a few suggestions:
+In case you have forgotten how to play, here are a few suggestions:

 - Go outside and enjoy nature.
-Look at the clouds in the sky, listen to the birds, smell the flowers, get your feet dirty, just breathe in the fresh air.
+Look at the clouds in the sky, listen to the birds, smell the flowers, get your feet dirty, and just breathe in the fresh air.

 - Turn on some music and dance and sing.